klaudia-jagiello/ridge-and-lasso-regression/README.md

 Data Source: https://www.kaggle.com/harlfoxem/housesalesprediction

-The dataset includes house sale prices for King County in USA which were sold in May, 2014 and May, 2015.
+The dataset includes the house sale prices for King County in USA which were sold in May, 2014 and May, 2015.

 The description of the data set headres: